Take a walk down Broadway

 But pick a winner and your investment could multiply many times over.

-However, investment minimums can be high, averaging $50,000 to $100,000, he says.
-For those with smaller purses, contact producers directly because they may need more capital before a show opens.
+However, investment minimums can be high, averaging $12,500 to $25,000, according to the website BroadwayInvesting.com.
+For those with smaller purses, investing in lower-cost off-Broadway shows that require much lower investments may be just the ticket.
 Vet a show's producers, actors and directors first to see if they have a good track record.

 If you decide to invest, scrutinize your contract, Bordman says.
 "First money in a show usually gets a better deal," because early investors take on more risk.
 Ultimately, every contract has varying payback terms.